-Triumph has just released these photos of the ninth member of the new Bonneville family, the 1200cc Triumph Bobber, with unique, adjustable floating solo seat.
+Triumph has released the ninth member of the new Bonneville family, the 1200cc Triumph Bobber, with unique, adjustable floating solo seat.

 It also features wide bars, wire wheels and a fat rear tyre for that cool post-war bobber hardtail look.